Dbz/kube-aliases/README.md

 # kube-aliases

-This is an oh-my-zsh plugin to make working with kubernetes easier.
+This is an oh-my-zsh plugin (or source `kube-aliases.plugin.zsh` for bash) to make working with kubernetes easier.
 It provides a bunch of bash aliases and zsh functions.
 Docs can be found [here](https://github.com/Dbz/kube-aliases/blob/master/docs/usage), which clarifies all aliases.